suraj-swaroop/Data-visualization/README.md

   P.S - The reason for this is that when we run this locally the web browser does not detect the input file coming from different origin and this causes CORS issue.
 If you run it on a server in the local machine it should not cause an issue.

 ## Dataset:
-  This is the folder that contains all the datsets that is used for the visualization
+  This is the folder that contains all the datasets that is used for the visualization